stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/USART/USART_AutoBaudRate/readme.txt

 to the HyperTerminal.
 You can repeat this procedure by changing the BaudRate on HyperTerminal side.

-The USART1 is configured as follow:
+The USART is configured as follow:
     - BaudRate = 115200 baud (any value can be chosen)
     - Word Length = 8 Bits
     - One Stop Bit